 Licensed MFTs might be able to work in a wide range of settings, including hospitals, clinics, veterans’ facilities, schools, and mental health facilities.

 As with all career fields, making connections through your educational experiences and fieldwork is an excellent way to learn more about potential job opportunities in your area of behavioral health.

 MFT Program Accreditation Requirements in Arizona

 When searching for professional psychology degree programs in Arizona, it’s extremely beneficial to make sure it’s accredited.
 This is because Arizona requires programs to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) or an accrediting body determined to be equivalent by the credentialing committee.5

 If you have questions about a counseling program’s accreditation, you can check their accreditation status by using the Directory of COAMFTE Accredited Programs.
 This tool lists all programs that have been accredited and can sort them by state.

 Continuing Education for MFTs in Arizona

 Once you have your LMFT license in hand, you’re ready to pursue a career as a marriage and family therapist.
-However, the field of therapy is continually evolving.
-This means your skills and knowledge will have to grow and evolve, too.
+However, the field of clinical mental health counseling and therapy is continually evolving.
+This means your skills and knowledge as a licensed professional counselor will have to grow and evolve, too.
 The state of Arizona accounts for this by requiring that you renew your license every two years.6

 Along with paying a fee to renew your license, you also have to complete 30 hours of Continuing Education Units (CEUs) every two years.
 CEUs are courses, conferences, and other learning activities that help brush up your skills.
 In Arizona, there are two specific requirements for CEU content: